Friday, March 9, 2018 @ 1:00pm - 3:00pm

 About Todd Winkler

-Todd Winkler is a composer and multimedia artist on the faculty at Brown University, where he is Co-Director of MEME (Multimedia and Electronic Music Experiments).
-His work explores ways in which human actions can affect sound and images produced by computers in multimedia dance/theatre productions, interactive video installations, and concert pieces for computers and instruments.
-He is the author of Composing Interactive Music (MIT Press, 1998), as well as papers that bridge the fields of music, video art, cognitive science and dance/theatre.
+Todd Winkler is a composer and video artist, whose work over the past 30 years has explored ways in which human actions can influence sound and images produced by computers, in multimedia dance and theatre productions, interactive video installations, and concert pieces for computers and instruments.
+He is the author of Composing Interactive Music (MIT Press), as well as papers that bridge the fields of music, video art, cognitive science and dance/theatre.
+He is a professor in the Brown University Department of Music, where he is Director of the PhD program in Multimedia and Electronic Music Experiments (MEME).

-His recent work uses motion sensing devices to allow dancers creative input into computer music and digital video systems.
-These dance productions include: "Dark Around the Edges," with Walter Ferrero, presented at Carriage House Theater, Providence, Rhode Island; "Songs for the Body Electric," with Gerry Girouard, presented in Minneapolis at Intermedia Arts, and at the International Dance and Technology Conference in Tempe, Arizona; "Hitch's Bitches," with Cindy Cummings, at the Project Theatre in Dublin, Ireland and the Yale University Multimedia Festival; and "Falling Up," with Cindy Cummings, a commission from the Dublin Fringe Festival.
-His latest work is a multimedia theatre piece with writer/director Kym Moore, "Time's Up: Love, Friendship and Transformation Across the Fourth Dimension."
-The work creates virtual worlds using live video processing.
+His dance/theatre productions use motion-sensing devices allow performers creative input into electronic music and live-video processing system.
+His collaborations include "Songs for the Body Electric," with Gerry Girouard, presented at Intermedia Arts, Minneapolis, and at the International Dance and Technology Conference in Tempe, Arizona; "Hitch's Bitches," with Cindy Cummings, at the Project Theatre in Dublin, Ireland and the Yale University; and "Falling Up," with Cindy Cummings, a commission from the Dublin Fringe Festival.
+His collaboration with writer/director Kym Moore, "Time's Up: Love, Friendship and Transformation Across the Fourth Dimension,” features virtual worlds using live video processing.